cmelchior/spanner/README.md

-Gauge
+Spanner
 =====

-Gauge is a micro benchmarking framework for the Android platform.
+Spanner is a micro benchmarking framework designed to run on the Android platform.

-It is a fork of the original Caliper project started by Google: code.google.com/p/caliper
+It is a fork of the original Caliper project for Java started by Google: code.google.com/p/caliper

 # Getting started

-## Getting Gauge
+## Getting Spanner

 * JCenter
 * Adding to gradle.build

-## Running Gauge
+## Running Spanner

 * Example of unit test
 * Example of stand-alone tests